crazywolf132/supermaven.el/README.md

+**Note**: Right now this is NOT working.
+The agent changed and the protocol changed.
+Take a look at the issues and PRs, to understand where we are with the effort to fix it.

 # Supermaven for Emacs

-Supermaven is an AI-powered code completion plugin for Emacs, converted from the official [Supermaven Neovim plugin](https://github.com/supermaven-inc/supermaven-nvim).
+Supermaven is an AI-powered code completion plugin for Emacs, converted from the official Supermaven Neovim [plugin][].

 ## Features